 Beth draws on psychological anthropology, medical anthropology, and science and technology studies (STS) to examine how efforts to transform psychology and psychiatry into “harder” sciences shape techniques of self-care, as well as how these efforts might affect the accessibility and distribution of mental health care services.
 In particular, she focuses on the development, dissemination, and implementation of evidence-based psychotherapeutic treatments (EBTs), especially cognitive-behavioral therapy.

-Current projects explore the ascription of scientific value to certain therapeutic paradigms over others, how human actors and technological agents co-constitute evidence of a therapy’s efficaciousness in research and treatment practices, and how developments in neuroscience, health care policy, and digital technologies influence EBTs and practitioners’ encounters with them.
-She is also interested in exploring illnesses and mental health interventions that challenge mind/body dichotomies.
+Current projects explore the ascription of scientific and economic value to certain therapeutic interventions over others, how human actors and technological agents co-constitute evidence of a therapy’s efficaciousness in research and treatment practices, and how developments in neuroscience, health care policy, and digital technologies influence the production and practice of EBTs.
+She is also interested in exploring the US National Institute of Mental Health’s Research Domain Criteria (RDoC) project, as it unfolds.

-psychology; psychiatry; therapy; evidence; expertise; practice; health care; mind/body
+psychology; psychiatry; therapy; evidence; expertise; practice; health care; mind/brain/body